xerolinux/XeroHub/content/posts/fix-grub/index.md

 ### Info

 In case you are one of the affected people, below is how you can fix the issue.
 I have tested it and it works fine.
-And keep in mind that XeroLinux is basically ArchLinux so below fix will work on Arch as well as any Arch-Based distros with the exception of Manjaro that is NOT Arch...
+And keep in mind that XeroLinux is basically ArchLinux so below fix will work on Arch as well as any Arch-Based distros with the exception of Manjaro that is NOT Arch.
 Read more on that >> [Here](https://wiki.manjaro.org/index.php/Manjaro:A_Different_Kind_of_Beast#:~:text=Manjaro%20is%20developed%20independently%20from,from%20its%20own%20independent%20repositories) <<

 ### Disclaimer :